 Ms. Kotsiani Athanasia was born and raised is Athens, Greece.
 She earned a Bachelor degree in Physical Education & Sports Science from the National and Kapodistrian University of Athens, specializing in Swimming.
 She holds a Master in Education and Creative Learning from Democritus University of Thrace.

 Ms. Kotsiani is a certified lifeguard, international swimming official and an emergency responder (CPR/First Aid for adult/child/infant).
 She joined the ACS Athens faculty in 2005 teaching Physical Education in Middle and High School.
-She is in charge of the ACS Athens Aquatics and after school swimming program.
 She has been coaching the ACS Athens High School swimming team since 2005.

 Mr. Koudounis earned his B.Sc. in Mechanical Engineering at Clarkson University and worked for General Electric Aerospace designing flight and engine controls for military and commercial aircraft.
 He also has an M.A. in Secondary Science Education and taught science in the public school system in New York City.
 His DELTA Cambridge Diploma has given him the opportunity to teach English for Academic Purposes at Universities in the UK and China.
 He currently teaches science grade 7.